Bridging Functional and Representational Similarity via Usable Information: Mathematical Proofs

 \textbf{($\Leftarrow$) Mutual Stitchability implies Functional Similarity:} \\ Assume $Z_1$ is perfectly stitchable into $Z_2$ and $Z_2$ is perfectly stitchable into $Z_1$.
 From Proposition \ref{prop:markov_stitchability}, the stitchability of $Z_1$ into $Z_2$ implies that $Z_1$ forms a Markov blanket between $Z_2$ and $Y$.
 Similarly, the stitchability of $Z_2$ into $Z_1$ implies that $Z_2$ forms a Markov blanket between $Z_1$ and $Y$.

 Since both Markov blanket conditions hold simultaneously:

 This satisfies Definition \ref{def:func_similarity}, proving that $Z_1$ and $Z_2$ are functionally similar. \end{proof}

-\subsection{Proof of Proposition\ref{prop:coarse_func_sim}}
+\subsection{Proof of Proposition \ref{prop:coarse_func_sim}}

 \begin{proposition38}[Granular Similarity $\Rightarrow$ Coarser Similarity] Let $Z_1$ and $Z_2$ be functionally similar w.r.t. a task $Y$.
 Let $Y'$ be a \textit{coarser} task such that $Y' = g(Y)$ for some deterministic function $g$.
-Then, $Z_1$ and $Z_2$ are functionally similar w.r.t. $Y'$. \end{proposition38} \begin{proof} Let functional similarity w.r.t. $Y$ imply that $Z_1$ and $Z_2$ share the same task-relevant information, i.e., $P(Y \mid Z_1) = P(Y \mid Z_2)$ (or equivalently, their mutual information with $Y$ is identical and they screen each other off).
+Then, $Z_1$ and $Z_2$ are functionally similar w.r.t. $Y'$. \end{proposition38} \begin{proof} By Definition 3.3, functional similarity with respect to task $Y$ requires that $Z_1$ and $Z_2$ are perfectly stitchable into each other.
+Following our established equivalence, this mutual stitchability means $Z_1$ and $Z_2$ act as Markov blankets for one another relative to $Y$.
+This formally establishes the dual Markov chains $Y \leftrightarrow Z_1 \leftrightarrow Z_2$ and $Y \leftrightarrow Z_2 \leftrightarrow Z_1$.

+Consequently, the representations share the exact same task-relevant information, which requires their conditional distributions to be identical:

-Let $Y' = g(Y)$.
-The predictive distribution for the coarser task is obtained by marginalizing the fine-grained distribution over the preimage of $g$:
+Now, let $Y' = g(Y)$ be a coarser task.
+The predictive distribution for this coarser task is obtained by marginalizing the fine-grained distribution over the preimage of $g$: